grubeben/grubeben/README.md

 As part of the Applied Multiprocessor Programming seminar held by Jesper Larsson-Träff at TU Wien, me and a fellow student made this omp-standard based C-implementation of lock mechanisms proposed in literature (assuring singular access to register) for a finite number of threads.
 Performance analysis based on fairness, latency and throughput metric.

-You can find the porject report [here](https://github.com/grubeben/AMP/blob/master/amp_report.pdf).
+You can find a project report [here](https://github.com/grubeben/AMP/blob/master/amp_report.pdf).

 <img src="https://github.com/grubeben/AMP/blob/master/amp_treelock.PNG?raw=true" width="500">